 Creativity is a vast topic.
 From inspiration, to ideation numerous aspects come into play, affecting each individual differently.
-This compiled list of TED talks aims to provide a complete picture of creativity: what it is, how to cultivate it, and some of the misconceptions regarding it.
+This compiled list of TED talks aims to provide a complete picture of creativity for innovation: what it is, how to cultivate it, and some of the misconceptions regarding it.

 4 Lessons in Creativity (Julie Burstein)

 In her TED Talk, "4 Lessons in Creativity," radio producer Julie Burstein shares insights from her interviews with prominent creatives such as filmmaker Mira Nair, writer Richard Ford, sculptor Richard Serra, and photographer Joel Meyerowitz.
 Through their anecdotes, she highlights four key lessons about creativity: the importance of embracing limitations, finding inspiration in the everyday, persevering through setbacks, and allowing oneself to take risks.
 Burstein's talk offers practical advice and inspiration for anyone looking to cultivate their own creativity.

 The 4 lessons in creativity by Julie Burstein:

 - Creativity grows out of everyday experiences

 - There are hidden opportunities in the challenges and constraints holding you back, so embrace them